dotnet/runtime/src/libraries/System.Text.RegularExpressions/src/dotnet-regular-expressions.md

 # Implementation of System.Text.RegularExpressions

 The implementation uses a typical NFA approach that supports back references.
-Patterns are parsed into a tree (`RegexTree`), translated into an abstract tree (`RegexCode`) by a writer (`RegexWriter`), and then either used in an interpreter (`RegexInterpreter`) or compiled to IL which is executed (`CompiledRegexRunner`).
-Both of these are instances of `RegexRunner`: in the case of the compiled runner, one must generate a new one from the `RegexCode` using a factory each time the pattern is to be executed.
+Patterns are parsed into a tree (`RegexTree`), translated into an intermediate representation (`RegexCode`) by a writer (`RegexWriter`), and then either used in an interpreter (`RegexInterpreter`) or compiled to IL which is executed (`CompiledRegexRunner`).
+Both of these derive from `RegexRunner`: in the case of the compiled runner, one must generate them from the `RegexCode` using a factory.

 Regex engines have different features: .NET regular expressions have a couple that others do not have, such as `Capture`s (distinct from `Group`s).
 It does not support searching UTF-8 text, nor searching a Span over a buffer.